argotorg/act/doc/src/part1.md

 # What is Act?
 <!-- paper abstract -->
-Act, a formal specification language and verification framework for proving the correctness of Ethereum Virtual Machine (EVM) smart contracts.
+Act is a formal specification language and verification framework for proving the correctness of Ethereum Virtual Machine (EVM) smart contracts.
 Act specifications precisely describe all possible behaviors of a smart contract in a high-level language and are automatically verified against the contract’s EVM bytecode using symbolic execution.

+This documentation is structured in the following way.
+1. The current section **What is Act?** provides a high-level description of the key idea of act together with its features.
+It further introduces the ERC20 token contract, which will be used as example througout this documentation.
+2. **Specification Language Act** introduces the building blocks of act as a specification language.
+The respective subchapters focus on various components.
+3. The section **From Specification to Guarantees** shows how act can be used to prove that the spec complies with its implementation and how to formally prove further properties about the contract via its act spec.
+4. **Advanced Topics** discusses certain design choices.
+5. Finally, in **Practical Usage** it is explained how to get started with act including instructions on installation and writing you own spec.